Scaling Playbook12 min readLast reviewed

 Before you touch Google Ads, the store has to be real.
 This is the step most dropshipping operators skip and pay for later when Google Merchant Center suspends them.

 Policy pages.
-Return policy that matches what your supplier actually allows.
-Shipping policy that matches the supplier's real shipping times.
-Privacy policy.
-Terms of service.
-Refund policy.
-Working contact info (real email, optional phone, business address).
-All four pages linked from the footer.
+Return policy matching what your supplier actually allows.
+Shipping policy with real delivery times.
+Privacy policy, terms of service, working contact info.
+All linked from the footer.

 Product pages.
-Real titles you wrote (not stock AliExpress copy).
+Titles you wrote (not AliExpress copy).
 Real descriptions.
 At least 3 photos per SKU.
-Variants set up properly with consistent pricing.
-No misleading claims (especially in cosmetics, supplements, or anything health-adjacent).
+Consistent variant pricing.
+No misleading claims in cosmetics or health-adjacent products.

 Phase 2: Merchant Center setup (week 0)